jumpnow/jumpnowtek-site/_drafts/mender-wandboard-notes.md

 The aggressive poll times are for development.
 You would want to make them longer in production.

-d) The **artifact-verify-key.pem** is the public key used to verify upgrade artifacts.
+The **artifact-verify-key.pem** is the public key used to verify upgrade artifacts.
 See the instructions in `meta-wandboard/docs/README-mender-keys` for generating and using mender signing keys.

-e) I am running a mender server locally and **server.crt** is the self-signed cert for my server.
+I am running a mender server locally and **server.crt** is the self-signed cert for my server.
 See the instructions for [setting up a production server][mender-prod-server-doc] in the mender docs.

-f) Add the url to my mender server so it gets added in the device **mender.conf**.
+**d)** Add the url to my mender server so it gets added in the device **mender.conf**.
 I did this in **local.conf** though could also be done in the mender bbappend.

     MENDER_SERVER_URL = "https://octo.jumpnow"

-g) Add a mender artifact name variable in **local.conf** so artifacts get a name.
+**e)** Add a mender artifact name variable in **local.conf** so artifacts get a name.
 This ends up in **/etc/mender/artifact_info** on the device.

     MENDER_ARTIFACT_NAME = "wandq-test-1"

-f) I am running sysvinit not systemd, so add an init script to start the mender service on the units.
+**f)** I am running sysvinit not systemd, so add an init script to start the mender service on the units.
 See the example in **meta-bbb/recipes-mender/mender-sysvinit**.

 ### Image creation

-a) After failing to get the mender sdimg files to build for the BBB, I didn't even bother to try with the wandboards.
+**a)** After failing to get the mender sdimg files to build for the BBB, I didn't even bother to try with the wandboards.
 Instead I just reused the script I am using for the BBBs.

 Note that you only need this sdimg file for initial provisioning.
 After that upgrades happen via **artifacts** and do not use an sdimg file.